Language refers to understanding and using words and sentences to communicate with others.

 Adult: Big jump up

 - Repeat back sentences to make them clearer…

 Child: Dog woof!

 Praise children if they attempt to copy the longer sentences you say.
 It is okay if they do not copy you.

 Listed below are some handouts with practical activities/ideas you can do with children to help their language development.

 Download the summary page for tips on helping children with language.

 Helping children with language:

-Download the Helping children with language resource for the complete collection of language handouts.
+Download the language resource for the complete collection of language handouts.